Contact Lens Care

 Anti-fog lenses are great for the colder months or for when playing sports as this can cause perspiration which can limit your ability to see, therefore posing a safety issue.
-Those who work in emergency services such as police officers will particularly benefit from an ant-fog coating.
+Some profession such as police officers, surgeons, nurses and chefs will particularly benefit from an anti-fog coating.

-You can apply anti-fog coatings to plastic, polycarbonate, and other eyeglass lenses such as high-index lenses and photochromic lenses.
+You can apply anti-fog coatings to plastic, glasses high-index lenses and photochromic lenses.

-How to Remove Lens Coating from Your Eye Glasses?
+How to Remove Lens Coating from Your Glasses?

 Should your anti-reflective lens coating get scratched, you may wish to remove it all together.
 Whilst there are many articles on how to strip coating off lenses, it is not advised.
 If you are unhappy with your lenses, the only option would be to buy new ones and change them altogether.

-It is essential to look after your coated lenses by cleaning them.
-Avoid using alcohol or concentrated substances to clean coated eyeglass lenses as this can ware the coating down as well as damage the frames of your glasses.
+It is essential to look after your coated lenses by cleaning them regularly .
+Avoid using alcohol, washing up liquid or concentrated substances to clean coated glasses lenses as this can wear the coating off as well as damage the frames of your glasses.

 Quick links:How to Clean Glasses